eth-cscs/DLA-Future/BUILD.md

 ```

 ### Build and install

 You can build all the dependencies by yourself, but you have to ensure that:
 - pika: `PIKA_WITH_CUDA=ON` (if building for CUDA) + `PIKA_WITH_MPI`

-And here the main CMake options for DLAF build customization:
+The main CMake options for DLAF build customization are:

 CMake option | Values | Note
 :---|:---|:---